Teerapat6509650468/CS360_Project_Fork/README.md

 - Save Changes
 Once you have configured the permissions as needed, click the `Save` button in the lower-right corner to apply the changes.

-## How to deploy and run the project using the provided bash script [Specify the bash script path in the repo]
+## How to deploy and run the project using the provided bash script

 Ensure you are connected to your EC2 instance before proceeding. <br>